e271828e/Flight.jl/docs/notes/design/framework_spec.md

 never a device colliding with its own earlier attachment.

-**Device death does not detach.** A mid-run crash, voluntary exit or unplug (§9.4, §10.4) ends the device's *task*: the cell stops filling, the §10.2 heartbeat shows the death by name, and the roster entry — claims included — persists to the end of the run.
-The orphaned claims are the accepted cost of the freeze: the device's slots hold their last-drained values and no other writer inherits them; §9.5's read-only widgets render the orphan visibly ("claimed by `T16000M` — task dead"), never mysteriously.
+**Device death does not detach.** A mid-run crash, voluntary exit or unplug (§9.6, §10.4) ends the device's *task*: the cell stops filling, the §10.2 heartbeat shows the death by name, and the roster entry — claims included — persists to the end of the run.
+The orphaned claims are the accepted cost of the freeze: the device's slots hold their last-drained values and no other writer inherits them; §9.7's read-only widgets render the orphan visibly ("claimed by `T16000M` — task dead"), never mysteriously.
 Recovery is between runs — stop, `detach!`, and either `init!` (fresh trajectory) or `replay!`-to-end then `run!` (continuation from the interrupted boundary, §10.7) — and the anomaly is exactly that: an anomaly, not a surface event.
-One deliberate asymmetry is on record as a **guarded addition**: a pure reader (a binding with no input half, §9.4 — a visualizer, a telemetry tap) claims nothing, so attaching one mid-run would move no writer's surface; a dynamic reader list (touching only §10.3 wakeups, the heartbeat and the shutdown join — never the drain) is cleanly severable from the freeze should the join-a-running-session workflow find a customer.
+One deliberate asymmetry is on record as a **guarded addition**: a pure reader (a binding with no input half, §9.6 — a visualizer, a telemetry tap) claims nothing, so attaching one mid-run would move no writer's surface; a dynamic reader list (touching only §10.3 wakeups, the heartbeat and the shutdown join — never the drain) is cleanly severable from the freeze should the join-a-running-session workflow find a customer.
 The §10.2 thread-budget warning runs once per `run!`, against the frozen population.

+### 9.4 Inbound: per-device staging, representation and the drain

 **Staging: one atomic cell per attached device, one coalescing policy — CAS merge, newest wins per face.** Each cell has a single writer — its own